Mshishegar/bitcoin/doc/Successful.payment.ika.motto.md

 Mr. Ika Motto

-* The amount of $214 was successfully paid and registered.
+* The amount of $900 was successfully paid and registered.

-* Your payment has been completed and notified to the project manager.
+* You have $6,500 left in your debt.

   ##